Evaluating the Risks

 - Remove constrictive jewelry such as rings and watches.

-- Suction with a venom extractor is only minimally effective and must be started within two to three minutes.
+- Suction with a venom extractor is not effective and must be started within two to three minutes.
 Do not attempt oral suction or incising the skin.

 - Use a sling or a splint to immobilize the limb loosely, keep it below the level of the heart.